Mlaiel/iacherie/platform_core/analytics/README.md

 ## 🎯 Overview

-The Ainflue Platform Core Analytics module is an enterprise-grade analytics engine designed specifically for the creator economy.
+The IA Chérie Platform Core Analytics module is an enterprise-grade analytics engine designed specifically for the creator economy.
 It provides comprehensive intelligence across all aspects of creator business operations, from performance tracking to revenue optimization.

 ### Business Logic Integration
 ```